 Security Center SAML 2.0 configuration

-- Customer login URL - The URL which users are using to login to Security Center and the IDP is using to redirect to when authentication is completed
+The URL users use to log in to Security Center and the IDP redirect to when authentication is completed. - Login callback URL

-- Login callback URL - Security Center SAML callback URL
+Security Center SAML callback URL. - Metadata URL

-- Metadata URL - Security Center SAML metadata URL
+Security Center SAML metadata URL. - Certificate

 User attribute mapping

-Attribute | Required | IDP Aliases supported (case-insensitive) |
+Attribute: | Required: | IDP Aliases supported (case-insensitive): |

 ---|---|---|